nikitoshina/Advisory-Referendum-Experiment/README.md

 ### 1.4.2 Opinion and Support

-Fischer Exact Test was used to test whether the opinion on service workers’ minimal wage issue affected the decision to contribute.
-The resulting p-value was 0.054, which allows us to reject H0 that opinion did not affect the decision to support the initiative.
+A Fisher Exact Test was used to test whether the opinion on the current state of the service workers’ minimum wage issue truly affects the decision to contribute.
+The resulting p-value was 0.054, which allows us to reject H0 that the subjects’ opinions did not affect the decision to support the initiative.

 <img src="README_files/figure-markdown_strict/beliefEffect-1.png" alt="Fischer Exact Test on translation of opinion to support" width="80%" />
 <p class="caption">